kemitchell/writing.kemitchell.com/_drafts/Technology-of-No-Confidence.md

 > decisions depriving a citizen of the Russian Federation of the right
 > to carry on a pre-election campaign against all candidates, if the
 > ballot contains the entry "against all"...
->

 [Decision]: http://www.echr.ru/documents/doc/12043020/12043020.htm

-[Federal Law of the Russian Federation "On ... changes in the form of vote against all candidates..."][Law], signed into law July 12, 2006 \[Original Translation\]:
+Federal Law of the Russian Federation "[On ... changes in the form of vote against all candidates..."][Law], signed into law July 12, 2006 \[Original Translation\]: